Canada's Democracy Week

 Are you 18 or older?
 Check or update your voter registration now at elections.ca/register.

-If you're registered at your current address, you'll be ready to vote.
+If you are registered at your current address, you will be ready to vote.
 You will get:

 - a personalized voter information card that tells you when and where to vote;